Festivals & Events

 Toyohashi Station is approximately an hour and a half by bullet train from Tokyo or 30 minutes from Nagoya.
 From Toyohashi, head to Ekimae Station and then a short 8-minute ride to Toyohashi Koen-Mae.
 The festival is held in Toyohashi Park, a five-minute walk from the station.

-As night falls, 25 people in traditional attire take the stage, carrying large gunpowder-filled bamboo tubes.
-Suddenly fountains of flame shoot 20 meters into the air, filling the night sky with fire and smoke, and sparks cascade down onto the figures below.
+As night falls, performers in traditional attire take the stage, carrying large gunpowder-filled bamboo tubes.
+Suddenly fountains of flame shoot 10 meters into the air, filling the night sky with fire and smoke, and sparks cascade down onto the figures below.

 Where this singular form of firepower was born

-Toyohashi is the birthplace of these handheld tezutsu fireworks, and the only place where you can see demonstrations of their raw power on such a large scale in the world.
+Toyohashi is the birthplace of these handheld tezutsu fireworks, the place where you can see demonstrations of their raw power on an unparalleled scale.